Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 algorithms can recognise faces nearly as well as a person in an identical situation (DeepFace, 2022).
 The significant difference between human and machine face recognition is that a person can only maintain a few hundred or thousand faces in their memory.
-Therefore they can only recall a limited amount of faces.
-DeppFace, on the other hand, identifies all 1.4 billion users, and this number is continually expanding.
+Therefore, they can only recall a limited number of faces.
+DeepFace, on the other hand, identifies all 1.4 billion users, and this number is continually expanding.
 The DeepFace System comprises four parts: a 2D alignment module, a 3D alignment module, a frontalization module, and a neural